klandestino/wpms-cron-list/readme.txt

 = What does the plugin do? =

-It generates a txt-file with a comma-separated list of url's all wp-cron.php files in a WordPress multisite installation.
+It generates a txt-file with a list of url's all wp-cron.php files in a WordPress multisite installation.
 The file will be found at: mydomain.com/wp-content/uploads/wpms_cron_list.txt

 = How do I use the file created in a cronjob? =